phanrahan/magma/README.md

 [magma_examples](https://github.com/leonardt/magma_examples) and
 [magma_tutorial](https://github.com/leonardt/magma_tutorial) which contain a set of basic circuits and tests, providing an example templates for a magma projects.
+Finally there is [magma_riscv_mini](https://github.com/leonardt/magma_riscv_mini) which provides an example of a simple RISCV processor.
 Please also refer to the [documentation](http://magma.readthedocs.io/).

 The design of Magma was heavily influenced by